Compiled4U/pycdc/README.md

 [pycdc](https://github.com/zrax/pycdc) Compiled Binaries (Ready To Use)

-Check the [Releases](https://github.com/Compiled4U/pycdc/releases) and if you can't find the "version"(compiled before the commit you want) [Create A Issue](https://github.com/Compiled4U/PYCDC/issues/new?title=Hello%20I%20can%27t%20find%20the%20commit%20%build%20I%20want&body=The%20commit%20build%20I%20want%20is......)
+Check the [Releases](https://github.com/Compiled4U/pycdc/releases) and if you can't find the "version"(compiled before/after the commit you want) [Create A Issue](https://github.com/Compiled4U/PYCDC/issues/new?title=Hello%20I%20can%27t%20find%20the%20commit%20%build%20I%20want&body=The%20commit%20build%20I%20want%20is......)

 ## Versions